noel-friedrich/lichess4j/README.md

 RelationsManager relationsManager = lichessClient.getRelationsManager();
 ```

-From there you can esaly make the Requets.
+From there you can easily make requests.

 ```java
 String email = accountManager.getEmail();